Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

 ![](https://i.postimg.cc/FHvznSWP/image.png)

 Congratulations!
 You are now read to start experimenting with Nanofox IoT kit!
-Brownse to https://github.com/Gridya/nanofox , install our library and get started with examples.
+Brownse to https://github.com/Gridya/nanofox , install our library and get started.